What to expect during transition

 - Appropriate use of pronouns may become an issue.
 Politely advise people of your preferred pronoun.

 - Transphobic hate incidents may happen and can take many forms including verbal and physical abuse through to threatening behaviour and online abuse.
 Transphobic hate crime is a criminal offence.

 - As you prepare for your new life you may require assistance with clothing, footwear, wigs, and cosmetics.
-You may also need guidance on how to behave and deportment, the clinic’s staff and volunteers will be able to provide advice on all these matters.
+You may also need guidance with this, your Named Professional will be able to provide advice on all these matters.